raghammer1/slides/UIUX.md

 5. Conservation of Energy: Our interface reduces the amount of effort users need to put in to complete tasks. for example whenever adding a new element there is one edit button from where all slide display actions can be handled and all properties related to that element can be set in the same modal and things like percentages are displayed using range scrolls so that user can't input a value larger than 100 or lower than 0
 6. Wording: All the components and buttons in the app have been named with extreme thinking meaning a button says what it does and it does that.
 7. Familiarity: We have used design patterns that users are used to and understand already, meaning for example to change the title or properties of a presentation user hovers over the title and it underline showing intractability
+8. Usability: We have added a slides list as well so that user exactly understands the configuration of there presentation meaning how many slides there are which slide they are deleting exactly etc.
+9. Buttons will be disabled with a tip on hover so that user knows exactly the requirements of the form.